Discrete random walks on the group Sol: Singular harmonic measures

 \begin{corollary} Any countable subgroup $\G$ of $Sol$ not included in the horizontal plane $\R^2=\{z=0\}$ admits a non-degenerate finite first moment random walk $\m$ with harmonic measure singular on the boundary.
 Moreover, $\m$ can be chosen to be finitely supported when $\G$ is finitely generated. \end{corollary}

 The same result for the group $SL(d,\R)$ instead of $Sol$ was proved by Kaimanovich and Le Prince in \cite{KLeP}.
-They also conjecture that no finitely supported symmetric measure on $SL(d,\R)$ has a harmonic measure on the flag space absolutely continuous with respect to Lebesgue measure.
-As we will see in Section \ref{abs}, this is not true in $Sol$.
+We use the same strategy, constructing random walks that have uniformly bounded entropy and arbitrary large speed.
+On the other hand, we will construct in Section \ref{Pisot} random walks having arbitrary small speed and singular harmonic measure by using specific measures $\m$.

 \begin{proof} By chosing sufficiently fast decay of mass towards infinity, the countable group $\G$ admits a non-degenerate probability measure $\bar \m$ with finite entropy and finite first moment.
 When $\G$ is finitely generated, $\bar \m$ can be chosen to be finitely supported.
 By assumption, $\G$ contains an element $g$ with non-zero vertical component $z(g)$.
 For an integer $l$, take $\m_l=\frac{1}{2}(\bar \m+\d_{g^l})$, where $\d_{g^l}$ denotes the Dirac mass at $g^l$.
 The entropy of the associated random walk is bounded above by $h_{\m_l} \leq H(\m_l)=\frac{1}{2} H(\bar \m)+\log 2$, and its speed is given by $\a_l=\E (\m_l)_z=\frac{1}{2} (\E(\bar\m)_z+lz(g))$.
 By Theorem \ref{Cantor}, the dimension of the harmonic measure is less than